 Rate of dry down in corn before harvest

-The latest USDA-National Agricultural Statistics Service crop progress and condition report classified more than 50% of the corn crop to in good or excellent condition.
-Overall, 75% of Kansas’ corn is mature with only 29% harvested.
+The latest USDA-National Agricultural Statistics Service crop progress and condition report for Kansas classified near 50% of the corn crop as ‘good’ or ‘excellent’ condition.
+Overall, 28% of Kansas’ corn is mature with 16% harvested.

-The weather conditions experienced from mid-August to mid-September were critical for corn as related to the grain filling rate and determining final grain weight.
-Temperatures and precipitation were split across the state, with warmer-than-normal conditions in the northwest and cooler conditions in the southeast.
-There was a small area of east central Kansas that had excessive moisture but much of the state had less than half of the normal precipitation for the period (Figure 1).
+The weather conditions experienced from early-August to early-September are critical for corn as related to the grain-filling rate and determining final grain weight.
+Temperature and precipitation have split across the state, with cooler-than-normal conditions in the north central and northeast, while warmer conditions have dominated in the central and west (Figure 1a).
+Much of northern and eastern Kansas had excessive moisture; however much of the state had near-normal precipitation for the period (Figure 1b).

-Figure 1. a) Departure from normal temperatures; b) percent of normal precipitation.
+Figure 1. a) Departure from normal temperatures; b) Departure from normal precipitation.

 Figure 2.
 Corn at dent stage and at black layer growth stages.
 Photo and infographic prepared by Ignacio Ciampitti, K-State Research and Extension.